tuaminx/betterhome/PhotoRename/README.md

 4. Get position lable by GPS lat, lon from Open Steet Map service.

-5. Rename the file to new filename with syntax: `<time lable>_<position lable>.<file extension>`.
+5. Rename the file to new filename with syntax: `<time lable>_<position lable>.<file extension>`

 E.g: `20160603_114724-Vung_Tau_Intourco_Resort-Tỉnh_Bà_Rịa_–_Vũng_Tàu-Việt_Nam.jpg`

-# Purpose:
+# Purpose

 When we arrange pictures or videos in the order of filename, they are arranged from the past to present or vice versa without reading file header.

-The postion lable helps us to remember where the picture of video was captured or recorded.
+The postion lable helps us to remember where the picture or video was captured or recorded.

-# TODO:
+# TODO

 1. Add setup.py for auto-setup